 Academics Plus (7th and 8th grade):

 Students will work individually and collaboratively to learn about various concepts that deal with probabilities and statistics.
 Students will learn about histograms, scatter plots, bar graphs, pie charts, etc. Ever wonder the chances of winning that carnival game at the State Fair?
 Students will work in groups to create games of probability, create a Scientific experiment and present their data to the class.

 Electronic media has become a part of our daily lives.
-Interacting with electronic media requires knowing and applying some general guidelines.
-In this course, students learn guidelines and other skills in order to stay safe, respectful and responsible when navigating current electronic media.
+Interacting with social media, video games and media production tools requires knowing and applying some general guidelines.
+In this course, students will learn through scenarios, history and personal stories on how to have fun, stay safe, and be respectful when navigating today’s electronic media.